Jaeologist/6502-Emulator-Project/Notes.md

 Progress
 - A correct running system program that loads 2 in the acculmulator and has a running JMP command. \
 - wrap method that wraps the 8 bit values.

+May 22nd, 2026

+Challenges

+Progress
+- Tested cases using CMP command where it was equal to, greater than, and less than.
 -